 This last point takes us to the next section where we look at some popular tools for doing ELB health checks.

 Besides the AWS Console and CLI, you can also use many third-party tools to do this ELB health check.
 Some of the popular choices are:

-- Datadog is a comprehensive cloud monitoring tool that not just gathers data, but also analyzes them to provide meaningful insights that are highly relevant for your business.
+- Datadog A comprehensive cloud monitoring tool that not just gathers data, but also analyzes them to provide meaningful insights that are highly relevant for your business.
 It monitors and analyzes a wide range of resources to maximize performance and improve the overall user experience.
 Its intuitive dashboards are a great advantage as well.

-- Splunk captures, analyzes, and correlates data in real-time to provide the most relevant insights for your business.
+- Splunk Captures, analyzes, and correlates data in real-time to provide the most relevant insights for your business.

 Let’s take a detailed look at each of these tools.

 Paessler PRTG is a comprehensive AWS monitoring tool that deals with hardware malfunctions and ensures that resources are available when you need them.
 It uses the Amazon Web service CloudWatch data to stay on top of ELB health checks.